agausmann/pota-local-progress/README.md

 ```bash
 pota-local-progress 20 M0TRT 50.71407 -1.87479
 ```

+The output will be written to the terminal window.
+The script will also create `pota-local-progress.kml` for you to view in e.g. Google Earth.

 > [!WARNING]
 > Always do your own research to find out if it is possible and legal to activate a park, regardless of whether it appears